nikhil-ravi/resume-public/README.md

 ## Usage

-For those who would like to implement a similar workflow, i.e., a private resume with all the information written completely in Markdown and exported to both PDF and DOCX formats using pandoc, and a public resume with information marked as private removed, then the contents of this repository should get you there.
+For those interested in implementing a similar workflow—maintaining both a private resume with complete information and a public resume with sensitive details removed—follow these steps:

 ### Local development

-1. On Ubuntu, first install the dependencies (might need sudo):
+1. Fork this repository and clone it to your local machine.

+2. Install the necessary dependencies (on Ubuntu):
   ```bash
   apt-get update
   apt-get install -y git make wget texlive-xetex
   ```
-  We also need to install pandoc.
-The latest version of pandoc is available at [jgm/pandoc](https://github.com/jgm/pandoc/releases).
-To install the latest version of pandoc, run the following commands:
+  Install Pandoc using the latest version available at [jgm/pandoc](https://github.com/jgm/pandoc/releases).
+Replace the version number in the commands below:
   ```bash
   wget https://github.com/jgm/pandoc/releases/download/3.1.11.1/pandoc-3.1.11.1-1-amd64.deb
   dpkg -i pandoc-3.1.11.1-1-amd64.deb